kbknapp/cargo-extras/README.md

 ## License

 `cargo-extras` is released under the terms of the MIT.
 See the LICENSE-MIT file for the details.
-The subcommands themselves may be released under different licenes, see the [src](src) and the binary in question, most commands have a licenese file included with them.
+The subcommands themselves may be released under different licenes, see the [src](src) and the binary in question, most commands have a license file included with them.